AHervias034/IFB399/README.md

    ```
 2. **Download the dataset for the AI mode:**

-   The download link below will download large files that needs to go in the following directory (scripts/data)
+   The download link below will download large files that needs to go in the following directory (scripts/data).
+Extract the files after downloading.

    ```bash
    https://datarepo.eng.ucsd.edu/mcauley_group/data/amazon_2023/benchmark/0core/last_out_w_his/Home_and_Kitchen.train.csv.gz